tweag/python-monorepo-example/2017-11-25-linear-jvm.md

     capacity = ...
 ```

-The major feature of `IOL` when compared to the dynamic scopes is that
+Compared to dynamic scopes, the major feature of `IOL` is that
-programmers can delete local references promptly when they are no
+programmers can delete local references promptly, inside a single
-longer needed, inside a single global scope.
-The programmer no longer
+global scope, when they are no longer needed.
+The programmer no
-has to be concerned with introducing too many or too few scopes.
+longer has to be concerned with introducing too many or too few
+scopes.

-`IOL` introduces local
-references as linear values.
-Operations that do not delete the reference,
+`IOL` introduces local references as linear values.
+Operations that do
-like `reify`, now have to return a copy of it, and the operations which
+not delete the reference, like `reify`, now have to return a copy of
-delete the value, like `deleteLocalRef`, produce no copy.
-When
+it, and the operations that delete the value, like `deleteLocalRef`,
-exceptions do not occur, this means
-both that references cannot be used after they are deleted (they can't be used
+produce no copy.
+This means both that references cannot be used after
-more than once), and that the compiler will require them to be deleted
+they are deleted (since they can't be used more than once), and that
+the compiler will require them to be deleted eventually (they must be
-eventually (they must be used at least once).
+used at least once).
-When exceptions occur, `IOL` offers no means to catch them, which
-causes the exception to propagate to `runIO` and above, which runs the
-cleanup in `runIOL`.
 Finally, local references cannot be allowed to
 escape the scope of `runIOL`, as they become invalid before `runIOL`
 returns.
 This is achieved by constraining its argument to yield an
 unrestricted value `Unrestricted a`.
+It works even if an exception
+arises, thanks to the `bracket` inside `IOL`.

 Admittedly, if exceptions need to be caught, since there is no way to
 do it in `IOL`, it has to be done by the caller of `runIOL`.